What We Do

 Public Defender Staff

 The county official holding the Office of Public Defender is appointed by the Washtenaw County Board of Commissioners and is a part of the department head staff of the Washtenaw County Administrator/CEO.
-The current Public Defender is Lloyd E. Powell and his name appears as the attorney of record on all cases where the Public Defender is appointed by the Courts to represent persons whom they have determined to be indigent or partially indigent.
+The current Public Defender is Delphia Simpson and her name appears as the attorney of record on all cases where the Public Defender is appointed by the Courts to represent persons whom they have determined to be indigent or partially indigent.

 The Public Defender has a staff of Assistant Public Defenders augmented by many volunteer student lawyers, investigators and social workers.
 The Office is further organized into divisions that provide legal representations for felony, misdemeanors and juvenile cases, to include both delinquencies and abuse and neglect.
 Implementation of this is expedited by assigning attorneys directly to courts for immediate coverage.